It’s one of the most frequently asked questions in health and fitness: How do I lose fat and gain muscle at the same time?

 Regarding protein intake, the precise amount you need is best handled and monitored by an online nutrition coach who can prescribe an amount based on your body and training style.
 We also recommend talking to a doctor before making any significant changes to your diet.

-Studies show that around .8-1g per pound of body weight is an excellent jumping-off place for most people - especially resistance training [4].
-From here, you’ll need to make sure your overall calories are at a level in line with your goals.
+Studies show that around .8-1g per pound of body weight is an excellent starting point for most people, especially for resistance training [4].
+From here, you’ll need to ensure that your overall calories are in line with your goals.

 Resistance Training for Fat Loss

-Resistance training can help you hold onto more muscle while dropping fat, as resistance training stimulates muscle growth.
-This can help offset potential muscle loss seen with lower-calorie diets.
+Resistance training stimulates muscle growth, which can help you retain more muscle while losing fat.
+This can help offset the potential muscle loss seen with lower-calorie diets.

 Resistance training also has a high excess post-exercise oxygen consumption (EPOC) as a fat-burning bonus.
 This means that your metabolism may stay higher for longer after weightlifting, so you can burn more calories even after your workout.

-When you gain/maintain muscle, it also increases your resting metabolic rate, or RMR, which means you burn more calories at rest.
+When you gain or maintain muscle, you also increase your resting metabolic rate, or RMR, which means you burn more calories at rest.

 As you can tell, losing fat and gaining muscle simultaneously is nuanced, with many moving pieces.